sd2379/docs-oxd-prod/3.1.0/sources/protocol/index.md

 #### Setup Client

 It is required to setup client if `oxd-web` is used.
-For `oxd-local` it is not required.
+For `oxd-server` it is not required.

 Parameters for Setup Client are the same as for Register Site command.
 The command registers client for communication protection (the one that has to be used to obtain access token (via Get Client Token command) for further passing that access token as `protection_access_token` parameter to other commands.